• Skip to primary navigation

 With help, hold the bottom panel up against the 2x2s and install with a 1 inch wood to metal screw.
 Now repeat with top panel overlapping ribs and secure to 2x2s.

-Now if you want to have front and back of your fence to look the same, add a 1×2 wood piece on top of the metal panel mirroring the 2×2, similar to photo above.
+Now if you want to have a good neighbor fence that looks the same on both sides, add a 1×2 wood piece on top of the metal panel mirroring the 2×2, similar to photo above.

 If your panels are 3 feet wide, you shouldn’t have to cut them for a 6 foot tall fence installed horizontally.
 There is no need to install rails as the metal panels are sturdy enough to span the 6 feet

-If you want a more modern aesthetic for your backyard, then overlapping the 4x4s will give you a sleek metal look along your entire fence.
+If you want a more modern aesthetic for your backyard, overlapping the 4x4s will give you a sleek metal look along your entire fence.
+If you don’t like the industrial look of plain metal, choose different colors to give it a warmer appearance.

-We plan on planting climbing jasmine over the entire metal fence and since there’s no wood, the fence should last longer.
+We plan on planting climbing jasmine over the entire metal fence to soften up the cold metal look.

 Install your 4×4 posts at 6 foot intervals along your entire fence line.
-You will want to have them all set before installing the panels for this design.
+Even if using quick set concrete, make sure the posts are rock hard before handing the metal panels.

-Start with the bottom corrugated metal panel and with a second person, secure it in place on the first post and clamp it to the second post.
-Don’t secure the second post until you have the next panel ready for installtion.
+Start with the bottom corrugated metal panel and with a second person, secure it in place on the first post.
+Install a screw on one post, towards the top middle flat section, then verify the panel is level before installing a screw on the second post.

 It is imperative that you have a second person to help hold the panels in place.
 This is the hardest part about this fence style installation.

-You will need to install a 2×2 on one side of your corner post.
-This is to be able install the metal panels on each side of the corner post.
-It doesn’t matter is you install the 2×2 on the side or at the back of your fence.
+Two, install a 2×2 on one side of your corner post.
+This way you can install the metal panels on each side of the corner post.

 Conclusion